Best Black Friday Fitness Equipment Deals See Deals

 How We Picked and Tested the Best Protein Shakes

 As always, our team of expert product testers began with our own experience with protein shakes—we added the ones we like to our list and nixed the ones we didn’t.
-In addition to taste-testing, our team of experts used a strict testing methodology and 1-to-5-star point system to rank each protein shake on price, ingredient quality, and brand transparency or third-party testing.
+In addition to taste-testing, our team of experts used a strict testing methodology and 1-to-5-star ratings system to rank each protein shake on price, ingredient quality, and brand transparency or third-party testing.

 Formulation